 Mobile Psych Nursing (MPN) program was developed to assist people in their overall health care, including but not limited to; outreach and engagement, extended health and BH screening to identify and stratify BH and PH risk factors, referral, care coordination, follow up, education, health promotion and coaching, and outcomes monitoring.
-Merakey and Community Behavioral Health are the two providers that offer this service in the

-Counties.
-With the PH and BH data integration, CABHC will monitor the impact of this service on areas such as, but not limited to, decrease in the utilization of the emergency department, improved evidence of monitoring and screening of identified health conditions.
+Merakey and Behavioral Healthcare Corporation are the two providers that offer this service in the Counties.
+With the PH and BH data integration, CABHC will monitor the impact of this service on areas such as, but not limited to, decrease in the utilization of the emergency department and improved evidence of monitoring and screening of identified health conditions.
+Reporting was created to monitor the impact of MPN on health conditions, using three PH-BH measures from the PSR Appendix E. The three measures are: Diabetes Monitoring for Members with Serious Persistent Mental Illness who are Using Antipsychotic Medications, Comprehensive Diabetes Care for Members with Serious Persistent Mental Illness with Hemoglobin A1C (HBA1C) Poor Control, and Lipid Monitoring for Members with Cardiovascular Disease with Serious Persistent Mental Illness.
+Monitoring of these reports will continue in 2025.